florindevessies/Programmeerproject/PROCESS.md

 * tooltip of scatterplot not working
 * the no data message doesn't want to change to another place
 * the text block is not very informative yet
-* the CO2 emissions in the worldmap are not rounded yet
+* the CO2 emissions in the worldmap are not rounded yet - fixed
 * No tooltip yet for the piechart
 * the interactivity is not working both sides yet
-* SVGs keep changing to same size
+* SVGs keep changing to same size - fixed
-* footer is not at the absolute end of the page
+* footer is not at the absolute end of the page - fixed

 Worked on deleting the data from the scatterplot of the countries that are not present in my map, but doing that manually is not working very well.
 I've to ask a question about this.